Lion of Belfort © French Moments

 • Belfort is easily accessible by car from Alsace’s main cities, Strasbourg, Colmar, and Mulhouse, as well as from Montbéliard and Besançon in Franche-Comté.

-• If you travel from Australia, NZ or America, you could fly to Paris Charles de Gaulle, Zurich or Frankfurt Airports and rent a car there.
+• If you travel from Australia, New Zealand, or America, you could fly to Paris Charles de Gaulle, Zurich, or Frankfurt Airports and rent a car there.
 The nearest airport is the Euroairport near Basel.

 • The TGV Rhin-Rhône from Paris-Gare de Lyon takes 2.15 hours to the new Belfort-Montbéliard-TGV railway station.